Make an Impact in the Lives of Breast Cancer Patients in Florida

 An estimated 20,920 Florida women will diagnosed with breast cancer and approximately 3,000 will die from this disease in 2022.

 Breast cancer is a political issue.
 Laws regulate and support access to care and health care systems.
-Third-party payors are subject to state and federal regulations.
-In fact, every aspect of breast cancer is touched by public policy.
+Every aspect of breast cancer is touched by public policy.
 WE NEED YOUR HELP.

 The Florida Legislature has provided level-funding for the Mary Brogan Breast and Cervical Cancer Early Detection Program in the 2021-2022 budget.
 Every year, the Florida Breast Cancer Foundation’s (FBCF) Advocacy Committee pushes diligently to protect or expand funding for this critical program.
 Our committee of breast cancer advocates worked persistently during its FBCF Virtual Advocacy Days in January to ensure legislators were aware of the impact that funding cuts for this program would have on Floridian women with breast cancer--delayed screenings lead to late-stage diagnoses, and delayed care leads to more challenges in treatments and sometimes less favorable health outcomes.